Tobe23/Basics/Project-1/README.md

 ![alt text](<Images/Screenshot 2024-04-22 082920.png>)

-## pwd command:
+## pwd command
-Usethe pwd command to find the path of your current/present working directory.
+Use the pwd command to find the path of your current/present working directory.
 Simply entering pwd will return the full current path.

 It has two acceptable options:
 -L or -logical prints environment variabe content, including symbolic links.